-Plummer has a master's degree from Columbia University’s Graduate School of Journalism, where she won the Richard T. Baker Award for multimedia reporting.
-She earned her bachelor’s degree from Chapman University and was the editor in chief of her campus newspaper.
-Her work has been published by the Washington Post, The New York Times, PBS/THIRTEEN and the Yomiuri Shimbun.
-Plummer grew up in Anchorage, Alaska.
+Mary holds a master's degree with honors from Columbia University’s Graduate School of Journalism in New York City, where she won the Richard T. Baker Award for multimedia reporting.
+She earned her bachelor’s degree from Chapman University in Orange County, California.
+In 2018, she was a winner of the Associated Press Television and Radio Association’s top award for Best Investigative Reporting.
+Her work has been published by the Washington Post, the New York Times, NPR, PBS/THIRTEEN and the Yomiuri Shimbun.

 Stories by Mary Plummer

 Allegations in dozens of recent sexual misconduct cases reviewed by KPCC/LAist connected to the Los Angeles County Sheriff's Department are graphic, disturbing and sometimes bizarre.

 Extensive public records from the county and local courts reviewed by KPCC/LAist show a giant government enterprise at times falling short of its mission to protect employees from sexual harassment in the workplace.

 The Los Angeles City Council's only Republican is taking an executive job with Oak View Group, a sports and entertainment company.

 It’s hard to imagine anyone who is still undecided after Monday’s radio debate between the two candidates for the California governorship.

 The race to represent the 25th Congressional District, which includes cities like Simi Valley and Palmdale, has taken an odd turn.

 A recently released audit found serious problems with the way that Los Angeles County handles sexual harassment and other workplace complaints.